lsst-dm/dmtn-182/index.rst

 Variations
 ----------

+This approach assumes that all collections outside of the ``/u`` and ``/g`` paths are public.
+If there is a later need to restrict access to collections outside of the user or group namespaces based on group membership or other user metadata, that can be handled with expanding ACL checks to other paths.
+In this case, caching of group data will become more important to prevent hammering the identity management system with API calls for heavily-used collections.

 Due to the expected use of nested groups of collections, the Butler may want to allow an ACL to be associated with a path prefix or wildcard and not only a single collection.
 This changes the logic for finding an ACL that applies to a given collection, but the rest of the authorization logic is unchanged.